Mariellapanag/MEMD_Analysis_iEEG/README.md

 *Plots generated only for patients with more than 5 seizures*

 # <a name="other-figures"></a> Supporting figures
-Figures .....
-add brief description of the figures included

 ## <a name="scatter-szdiss-szdist"></a> Scatterplots of seizure dissimilarity and seizure distances